Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 La Santa María, at Barceló Málaga & Barceló Torre de Madrid

-Named after Christopher Columbus’s flagship, La Santa María embodies a spirit of exploration through a menu designed as a culinary journey around the world while remaining rooted in Spanish flavors.
-The concept appears in two hotels: Barceló Málaga and Barceló Torre de Madrid, the latter featuring an interior created by acclaimed designer Jaime Hayon.
+Named after Christopher Columbus’s flagship, La Santa María embodies a spirit of exploration through a menu designed as a culinary journey around the world, while remaining rooted in Spanish flavours.
+The concept is available at two hotels: Barceló Málaga and Barceló Torre de Madrid, the latter featuring an interior décor by the acclaimed designer Jaime Hayon.

-The restaurant’s “traveler’s tapas” combine traditional recipes with international influences, particularly from Latin America and the Caribbean.
-Diners might encounter cured sausage tartare, pork loin confit served with regional cheeses, salmon with seaweed, Peruvian-style ceviche, beetroot gazpacho enriched with sweet wine reduction, crispy prawn bao buns, or grilled octopus with smoked paprika mayonnaise.
+The restaurant’s ‘traveller’s tapas’ combine traditional recipes with international influences, particularly from Latin America and the Caribbean.
+The creations include cured sausage tartare, pork loin confit served with regional cheeses, salmon with seaweed, Peruvian-style ceviche, beetroot gazpacho enriched with a sweet wine reduction, crispy prawn bao buns, and grilled octopus with smoked paprika mayonnaise.

-Bold flavors, creative presentations, and striking design make La Santa María a vibrant destination for those seeking a cosmopolitan dining experience within a hotel setting.
+Bold flavours, creative presentations and a striking design make La Santa María a vibrant destination for people seeking a cosmopolitan dining experience in a hotel.

 La Santa María, at Barceló Málaga